-Any application for a trail that enters or leaves State Game Lands on adjoining private land, must include a copy of a signed agreement with the adjoining private landowners, allowing access through their private lands to State Game Lands, prior to consideration by the PGC.
-These agreements should be for at least 5 years or be annual continually renewing agreements.
+Any application for a trail that enters or leaves state game lands on adjoining private land, must include a copy of a signed agreement with the adjoining private landowners, allowing access through their private lands to state game lands.
+These agreements should be for at least five years or be annual, continually-renewing agreements.

-Any application for a trail that enters or leaves State Game Lands on adjoining public land must include documentation of an existing designated trail or trail agreement from the public land agency prior to consideration by the PGC.
+Any application for a trail that enters or leaves state game lands on adjoining public land must include documentation of an existing designated trail or trail agreement from the public land agency prior to consideration.

-It is suggested that prior to the submission of the permit application, the applicant complete a PNDI search for the proposed area, and attach the clearance documents to the application.
+Completing a PNDI search for the proposed area, and attaching the clearance documents to the application is recommended.

-The applicant should give the PGC plenty of lead time when planning a proposed new trail or designated route.
-The PGC Officers conducting the trail reviews are especially busy during the fall and late spring seasons.
+Applicants should allow plenty of lead time.
+Game Commission staff members who conduct trail reviews are especially busy during the fall and late spring seasons.

-Once the application is received by the PGC, it will be reviewed by field staff, Regional staff, and Harrisburg staff, if necessary, for consideration.
-The following impacts aTe considered during the review process: appropriateness for SGL; hunting or management conflicts; funding implications; land and habitat classifications; wetlands; critical, unique, or special habitats; threatened or endangered species or habitats; required permits; topography and soil conditions; sustainability; proper trail planning and layout; access for maintenance; habitat management or forestry impacts; PGC regulations and other lawful uses; SGL management plans; anticipated use; wildlife impacts; other environmental or management concerns.
+The following impacts are considered during the review process: appropriateness for the affected state game lands; hunting or management conflicts; funding implications; land and habitat classifications; wetlands; critical, unique, or special habitats; threatened or endangered species or habitats; required permits; topography and soil conditions; sustainability; proper trail planning and layout; access for maintenance; habitat management or forestry impacts; Game Commission regulations and other lawful uses; state game lands management plans; anticipated use; wildlife impacts; other environmental or management concerns.

 If the permit application is disapproved, the applicant will receive written notification from the Pennsylvania Game Commission.

-Two copies of the trail maintenance agreement will be prepared by the PGC Region and sent to the applicant group for signature.
-Once signed and returned, the agreement will be considered along with the application for approval, disapproval, or conditional approval (pending additional information/documentation).
 When an approval is issued, a copy of the Special Use Permit and maintenance agreement will be returned to the applicant.
 This will signal the complete and final approval for the proposed trail.
-When the group receives the final documents from the PGC they may initiate trail activities as outlined in the agreement.
+When the applicant receives these documents from the Game Commission, they may initiate trail activities as outlined in the agreement.